-PhD project by Linnea Semmerling (funded by NWO through the ‘PhD in the Humanities’ programme)
+PhD project by Linnea Semmerling (funded by NWO through the ‘PhD in the Humanities’ programme), who successfully defended her PhD on April 30, 2020.
+She currently works as director of the Düsseldorf Inter Media Art Institute (IMAI).

 Supervisors: Karin Bijsterveld, Peter Peters